Things you should know about shipping labels.

 2. The Routing code: It provides instructions on how the package should be sorted and directed at different points within the distribution network.

-What are the various ways to print shipping labels?
+How to print shipping labels?

 First, you'll need a shipping label printer.
 You need to decide which kind of printer you'd like to use: thermal transfer or direct thermal.
 Thermal transfer printers are more expensive and require special labels.
 Direct thermal printers are the most widely used type of label printer in the world—and for good reason!
 They're affordable and produce high-quality results when used with compatible materials like vinyl labels.
 We've written an article about the difference between Direct Thermal and Thermal Transfer Printing here.
+Here are some factors to consider when choosing the printer:

 • Easy to use.
 The printer should be easy to set up, operate and maintain.